First Time User? Enroll now.

 Stage Information for HL During Pregnancy

-Treatment Option Overview for HL During Pregnancy
+Treatment Options for HL During Pregnancy

-HL that is diagnosed in the first trimester of pregnancy does not constitute an absolute indication for therapeutic abortion.
-Each patient must be looked at individually to take into account the stage and rapidity of growth of the lymphoma and the patient's wishes.
-If the HL presents in early stage above the diaphragm and appears to be growing slowly, patients can be followed carefully with plans to induce delivery early and proceed with definitive therapy.
-Alternatively, these patients can receive radiation therapy with proper shielding.[5,6,7,8] Investigators at MD Anderson Cancer Center reported no congenital abnormalities in 16 babies delivered after the mothers had received supradiaphragmatic radiation while shielding the uterus with five half-value layers of lead.
-Because of theoretical risks that the fetus might develop future malignancies from even minimal scattered radiation doses outside the radiation field, radiation therapy should be postponed, if possible, until after delivery.
+Alternatively, these patients can receive radiation therapy with proper shielding.[12,13,14,15] Investigators at the MD Anderson Cancer Center reported no congenital abnormalities in 16 babies delivered after the mothers had received supradiaphragmatic radiation while the uterus was shielded with five half-value layers of lead.
+Because of theoretical risks of the fetus developing future malignancies from even minimal scattered radiation doses outside the radiation field, postponing radiation therapy—if possible, until after delivery—should be considered.

-In the second half of pregnancy, most patients can be followed carefully and can postpone therapy until induction of delivery at 32 to 36 weeks.[11,14,15] If chemotherapy is mandatory before delivery, such as for patients with symptomatic advanced stage disease, vinblastine alone (given at 6 mg/m² IV q 2 wk until induction of delivery) may be considered because it has never been associated with fetal abnormalities in the second half of pregnancy.[14,15] Steroids are employed both for their antitumor effect and for hastening fetal pulmonary maturity.
-As an alternative, a short course of radiation therapy can be used before delivery in cases of respiratory compromise caused by the rapidly enlarging mediastinal mass.
-Combination chemotherapy with ABVD appears to be safe in the second half of pregnancy.
+If chemotherapy is mandatory before delivery—such as for patients with symptomatic advanced-stage disease—vinblastine alone, given intravenously at 6 mg/m² every 2 weeks until induction of delivery, may be considered because it has not been associated with fetal abnormalities in the second half of pregnancy.[6,7] Combination chemotherapy with ABVD appears to be safe in the second half of pregnancy.
 If chemotherapy is required after the first trimester, many clinicians prefer the combination of drugs over single-agent drugs or radiation therapy.
 Steroids are employed both for their antitumor effect and for hastening fetal pulmonary maturity.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.